 As time progressed, I became involved with my local moth group and benefited greatly from the help and support of the Montgomeryshire county recorder, Peter Williams.
 As my knowledge of the common macro and micro moths developed, I began identifying more obscure micro moths through genitalia determination and looking for early stages.

 I have been able to explore the county’s most under-recorded areas; producing tens of thousands of new records and finding over 100 species new to the county in the process.

 In 2013, I took over the role of county butterfly recorder for Montgomeryshire and set about increasing the number of records and coverage across the county, producing a digital atlas to highlight the most under-recorded areas.

 I studied for my undergraduate degree in Biological Sciences at Brasenose College, Oxford, where I particularly enjoyed the ecology, evolution and conservation aspects of the course.
-For my final research project, I chose to explore the micro moth communities that live within bird nests (research that will be published in due course).
-I graduated with first-class honours in August 2017.
-I have decided to continue my studies at Oxford with an MSc. in Biodiversity, Conservation and Management.
+For my final research project, I chose to explore the micro moth communities that live within bird nests (the research will be published in due course).
+I graduated with first-class honours in July 2017.